Mindaugas-Jacionis/optional-workspaces-command/Readme.md

 #### Options:

-- `--command`, `-c` - command to run optionally.
+- `--command`, `-cmd`, `-c` - command to run optionally.
 Also this can be passed as first flagless param.
 - `--directory`, `-dir`, `-d` - relative path to workspaces directory.
-  Also, this can be passed as second flagless param.
+  If not passed, it will use `packages` as a default value.
+  **Multiple directories are supported, simply use the same falg multiple times, i.e.:
+  `optional-workspaces-command build -dir=packages -dir=workspaces`**